EihShin/Getting-and-Cleaning-Data/CodeBook.md

 A document describes the data.

-subject:The ID of the subject (Obdervation)
+subject:30 ID of the subject (Observations)
 activity:The type of activity name where the corresponding measurements were taken

 6 activities' labels: